 Dental bonding involves using a putty-like resin to correct or repair small cosmetic concerns.
-Bonding can improve the appearance of discolored enamel, repair chipped or cracked teeth, close spaces between teeth, lengthen teeth, change tooth shape, and protect exposed portions of tooth roots.
-Virtually anyone who is interested in minor cosmetic touch-ups can qualify for the procedure.
+Bonding can improve the appearance of discolored enamel, repair minor chips, close minor gaps between teeth, and protect exposed portions of tooth roots.

-Unlike crowns or veneers, dental bonding does not have to be fabricated and customized at an off-site lab.
-The material can be applied and molded in the office during one visit.
-In some cases, dental bonding can be used as a temporary correction or be substituted as a cosmetic alternative for amalgam fillings.
-Since it is not quite as durable as other options, it is usually recommended for areas of low bite pressure, such as on the front teeth.
+Dental bonding material can be applied and molded in the office and is usually used as a temporary correction or be substituted as a cosmetic alternative for amalgam fillings.
+It is not as durable as other options, and it is usually recommended for areas of low bite pressure.

 Applying dental bonding is a straightforward procedure, typically taking about 30 to 60 minutes per tooth.
 Bonding requires very little preparation.
 Unless it is used as a dental filling, patients do not require anesthesia.
 Dr. Rink will use a shade guide to select the resin that most closely matches the color of your tooth.

 To ensure that the material securely adheres to the tooth, Dr. Rink first roughens the surface of your tooth and applies a coat of conditioning liquid.
-The bonding is then applied to the tooth, where it is carefully molded and smoothed to the desired shape.
-Dr. Rink uses an ultraviolet light or laser to harden the resin.
+The bonding is then applied to the tooth, which is carefully molded and smoothed to the desired shape.
+Dr. Rink uses a blue light to harden the resin.
 Lastly, he trims, shapes, and polishes the material until it precisely matches the sheen and texture of the tooth surface.

 © 2020 Charleston Center for Cosmetic and Restorative Dentistry.
 All rights reserved.
 Website Designed & by Studio 3 Marketing